hmteditors/2018-office10/Presentation.md

 135v_2

-At the same time both (Nestor and Hector) send watchmen for they happen to meet one another: the poet however honors the Greek (side) by the placing of their story in front.
+At the same time both (Nestor and Hector) send the watchmen for they meet one another: the poet however honors the Greek (side) by the placement of their story in front.

   ![ ](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/hmt/vbbifolio/v1/vb_135v_136r.tif&RGN=0.1104,0.1632,0.3432,0.04190&wID=5000&CVT=JPEG)